BetterDiscord/docs/docs/api/patcher.md

 ___

 ### before
 This method patches onto another function, allowing your code to run beforehand.
-Using this, you are able to modify the incoming arguments before the original method is run.
+Using this, you are also able to modify the incoming arguments before the original method is run.

 | Parameter |  Type  |       Description      |
 |:----------|:------:|:----------------------:|